 Also, one of the top things to do in Bogota should be to eat Ajiaco!
 Bogota is the home to this delicious chicken soup.
 I had tried it only a day earlier in Medellin so I didn’t seek it out but don’t leave Colombia without trying this delicious soup that comes with half an avocado on the side!

 Read my guide to the Top 10 Restaurants and Cafes in Medellin

-I definitely would have spent more time in Bogota if I had known that they had a salt cathedral!
+The other one of the Bogota Colombia attractions that I regretted missing was its salt cathedral.
 I visited one of the only other salt cathedrals in the world several years ago.
 That one was I Krakow and it was absolutely amazing.
 So please go to Zipaquira in Bogota for me and let me know what it is like.Save Time & Stress and pre book your Zipaquira Salt Cathedral Ticket here

 It was a short stay and my expectations were low but I was quite charmed by Bogota.
 I would have liked to have stayed at least another day and done some more exploring.
-I was told by some to completely miss a visit but it turns out there are loads of interesting things to do in Bogota Colombia!
+I was told by some to completely miss visiting this town but it turns out there are loads of interesting things to do in Bogota Colombia!

 Best Tours in Bogota